 (5) That would present a threat to the safety and security of the institution, its staff or inmates,

-(6) To any person who the inmate has been advised has notified the warden that he or she is being harassed by the inmate and does not want to receive correspondence from the inmate,
+(6) To any person who the inmate has been advised has notified the managing officer that he or she is being harassed by the inmate and does not want to receive correspondence from the inmate,

-(7) To any person, firm, association, or other entity for the purpose of soliciting funds or property without the prior approval of the warden.
+(7) To any person, firm, association, or other entity for the purpose of soliciting funds or property without the prior approval of the managing officer .
 This provision does not apply to lawful requests made by an inmate for funds from an individual approved to send money to the inmate.

 (8) That contains funds being sent to any person not on the inmate's approved visiting list.

 (H) Any violation of the preceding procedures and prohibitions by the inmate shall be considered a violation of the inmate rules of conduct and may result in disciplinary action.
 Sanctions for such violations may include a restriction of the inmate's mail privileges for a specific period of time.
 Any mail restriction imposed must be only the minimum required to prevent future abuses of the mail privilege.